 By the time you get home, it’s very likely that your face has accumulated a lot of oil, dead skin, and bacteria throughout the day.
 Your priority is to get them all off from your skin.

 Wash your face, but don’t stop there!
 Use a toner afterwards to sweep away any remaining residue.
 Alternatively, you can use a cleansing oil or micellar water before you wash.
-For good measure, make sure to exfoliate twice or thrice a week with a deep-cleansing scrub, like POND'S Clear Solutions Facial Scrub.
+For good measure, make sure to exfoliate twice or thrice a week with a deep-cleansing scrub, like POND'S Clear Solutions Facial Foam.

 Like it or hate it, wearing facial masks offers protective benefits that outweigh the discomforts as well as the occasional maskne.
 To avoid any unnecessary skin damage or issues, though, the key is to take better care of our skin by stepping up our routines and adapting healthier skin habits.